Mission, Goal and Objectives

 |HPAC 5333 Professional Development in Addiction Counseling||3 hours|

 |HPAC 5317 Internship III||3 hours|

 |HPAC 6000 Internship Completion||Var|

 |HPAC 5335 Special Topics in Addiction Counseling||3 hours|

 |*Elective credits are optional and not required for graduation||-|

 The program was founded in 2017 and will be seeking accreditation through the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

-Upon completion of the MSMC program, students will possess the competencies and experiences necessary to take the National Counselor Examination for Licensure and Certification (NCE), and if successful, be accredited as a National Certified Counselor (NCC) and sit for licensure as an LPC in most states.
+Upon completion of the MSAC program, students will possess the competencies and experiences necessary to take the National Counselor Examination for Licensure and Certification (NCE).
+Successful applicants can be credentialed as a National Certified Counselor (NCC) and sit for licensure as an LPC in most states.